arabellas-craft/arabellas-craft.github.io/_posts/2025-12-24-chaos-magic-terms.md

 **Hypersigil:** An extended sigil using narrative elements.

 Instead of a simple symbol, you create entire stories, comics, or long-term projects as magical operations.
-Morrison described *[The Invisibles](https://bookshop.org/a/84772/9781799506683)* as "a six-year-long sigil."
+Morrison described *[The Invisibles](https://bookshop.org/a/84772/9781799506683){:target="_blank" rel="noopener noreferrer"}* as "a six-year-long sigil."

 **Fiction suit:** Using fictional characters or personas as magical identities.
 You put on a character like putting on a suit of clothes.